silitics/rugpi/www/docs/guide/state-management.md

 Note that you must use a recipe to install `ctrl.toml` to `/etc/rugpi` in the image.

-**ℹ️ While enabling persistency of the overlay can be convenient and is useful for certain use cases, you should evaluate its usage carefully.
-It means that any state is kept making the system less resilient and updates more challenging.**
+**⚠️ Cautionary Note:** Enabling persistency of the overlay, while convenient for certain use cases, requires careful consideration.
+Indiscriminate persistency can easily lead to system corruption due to accidental state or data loss during updates.
+We recommend selectively persisting state (see below) to avoid potential issues.

 For development purposes, you can also force persistency of the overlay at runtime.
 To this end, run: